 7. SAP Business Network

-Best for: End-to-end procure-to-pay processes and supplier collaboration
+Best for: End-to-end procure-to-pay processes and supplier collaboration, especially for SAP-centric enterprises.

 8. LexisNexis (Nexis Diligence+)